pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 of example entities is automatically taken every few events.

-The class ``ExampleSnapshottingPolicy`` below will take a snapshot of an entity every ``period`` number of events, so that there will never be more than ``period`` number of events to replay when recovering the entity.
+The class ``ExampleSnapshottingPolicy`` below will take a snapshot of the example entities every ``period`` number of events, so that there will never be more than ``period`` number of events to replay when recovering the entity.
 The default value of ``2`` is effective in the example below.

 .. code:: python

     from eventsourcing.domain.model.events import subscribe, unsubscribe
-    from eventsourcing.domain.model.events import TimestampedVersionedEntityEvent
     from eventsourcing.infrastructure.eventplayer import EventPlayer